welldigital/callme/README.md

 This is the normal usage scenario.
 Jobs with this status do not require action.

 ### B: Sending the SNS notification failed, and the job was marked as complete with an error
-Human intervention is required here.
-Several errors could be the case.
+Human intervention is required here, since the SNS notification may not have been sent for many reasons.
+Several errors could be the case:

   * The `callme` process lacked permission to write to the SNS topic.
     * Create an instance IAM role which allows the SNS topic to be written to and apply it to the instance running `callme`